n4krug/n4krug/README.md

 Hi!
 My name is Gustav Eneberg!
 ======================================================================================================================================

-I'm a all around nerd with current focus on WebDev.
+I'm a all around nerd with focus on Web Development.
 ---------------------------------------------

 <a href="https://www.github.com/n4krug" target="_blank" rel="noreferrer"><img